 How often have you wanted appointment details from your QuickBase application to appear on another program's calendar?
 The bad old days of copy and paste are over.
 QuickBase offers integration with iCalendar, a popular standard for exchanging scheduling information.
 It's a nifty way to make appointment details portable.
 (Read more about iCalendar.)

-When you add the iCalendar feature to your application, users can click an icon on QuickBase forms or reports to download a set of basic appointment information.
+When you add an iCalendar field to a table, your users can click an icon on QuickBase forms or reports to download a set of basic appointment information.
 It all travels as a package: subject, time, location—whatever fields you want to make portable.
-Users can save it to disk as an .ics file (read more about this format) or they can use a program like Outlook to open and save it in their own calendar (see image below).
-When you email a record that contains an iCalendar field (via a notification or by clicking the record's email button), QuickBase sends the .ics file as an attachment the recipient can save to their calendar.
+Users can save this information to disk as an .ics file (read more about this format) or they can use a program like Outlook to open and save it in their own calendar.
+When you email a record that contains an iCalendar field or that record is included in an email notification, QuickBase sends the .ics file as an attachment the recipient can save to their calendar.

 QuickBase and Outlook communicate on time zones, which may result in this kind of discrepancy.
 For example, if your company headquarters are in California but you're in New York, your QuickBase billing account's time zone is probably set to Pacific Time.
 QuickBase passes this information onto Outlook and Outlook automatically adjusts the time to Eastern Standard Time for you.
 That means if the appointment begins at 10am in QuickBase, that time translates to 1pm in your Outlook calendar.